 Time of registration - All students will register for the following year in January.
 The exact dates each year will be determined by the principal in accordance with administrative needs of Anoka High School and District No. 11.
-Curriculum Exploration Event on January 4, 2024 from 2:50 pm-6:00 pm will be a time for students to explore options with course selection for their upcoming registration.
+Curriculum Exploration Event on January 7, 2026 will be a time for students to explore options with course selection for their upcoming registration.
 See chart in the next column.